LeiXuAI/LeiPublication/SwMLDA/README.md

 This is my first journal work for my PhD studying, which is about Multi-label classification tasks.
 This work is based on the software pakeage ML-FE1.12 from [1].

 ## Getting Started
-This project is based on linear discrimiant analysis and a probabilistic saliency estimation model to build a novel method for multi-label classification tasks.
-The preprint paper is provided https://arxiv.org/abs/2004.04221
+This project is based on linear discrimiant analysis and a probabilistic saliency estimation model to build a novel framework for multi-label classification tasks.
+The framework can be utilized by various prior information of input data.
+Due to the calculation of weight factors is based on each class, the framework can allievate the imbalance problems existing in multi-label datasets.
+The paper was published in IEEE Transactions on Cybernetics as: https://ieeexplore.ieee.org/abstract/document/9409780

 ### Prerequisites